 for the easy and proper application of abberior NHS labels

-abberior offers a variety of excellent fluorescent dyes with properties optimized for the labeling of biomolecules, for spectroscopic studies and for optical microscopy, particularly super-resolution microscopy and optical nanoscopy.
+abberior offers a variety of excellent fluorescent dyes with properties optimized for the labeling of biomolecules, spectroscopic studies, and optical microscopy, particularly super-resolution microscopy, and optical nanoscopy.

 The product contains a vial of dried, solid substance and is shipped at room temperature.
 Upon arrival, the product can be stored at –20 °C to –80 °C for long-term storage of up to one year.
 The conjugate should be protected from direct light exposure and repeated freeze-thaw cycles should be avoided.

 Note: Depending on solvent quality the shelf-life of the NHS solution might be significantly reduced compared to the NHS in its solid form – even if stored at –20 °C.

 Antibody labeling with abberior NHS

 The procedure below has been successfully tested with our abberior dyes.
 This procedure has yielded consistent results in most instances but may require further optimization for particular proteins or a specific degree of labeling (DOL).
 The following protocol describes the labeling procedure for secondary IgG antibodies.

 - Proteins such as Antibodies (without BSA or sodium azide)